lktslionel/macbook/README.md

 # Macbook

-Let's try to use ansible to make your mac ready to rock.
+Let's try to use ansible to make your macbook ready to rock.

 ## Install